 What is a Whiplash Injury?

-Whiplash Injury is a soft tissue injury to the muscles and ligaments in the back of your neck (cervical spine), frequently associated with (or caused by) low-velocity rear-end motor vehicle collisions.
-The whiplash injury diagnosis is done by considering the patient history, symptoms and X-rays or MRI scan.
+Whiplash is a soft tissue injury to the muscles and ligaments in the back of your neck (cervical spine.)
+It’s frequently associated with (or caused by) rear-end motor vehicle collisions.
+An injury diagnosis is done by considering the patients medical history.
+Including, current & past symptoms and previous X-rays or MRI scans.

 Whiplash Injury Symptoms